JohanKlingstrom/JohanKlingstrom/README.md

 ## What am I doing right now?
 🚀 Interning at North Kingdom in northern Sweden.

-📚 Learning how to build Web3 applications, frontend in Next.js, and Unreal Engine 5.
+📚 Learning how to build web apps with TypeScript, frontend in Next.js, and cool stuff in Unreal Engine 5.